Alcohol Rehab in Fairfield County, CT

 • Accepts government funding

-• People with trauma, HIV/AIDS clients and pregnant and postpartum women
+• People with trauma, alcohol rehab for pregnant women and adult women

 Bridgeport Hospital West Tower 9